|Why Mutual Works >||Culture >||Equality >||Volunteering >||Wellbeing >|

 Economically speaking, building societies are an important part of the UK’s financial landscape.
 For us, that landscape is as much geographic as it is economic.

-Ipswich Building Society operates primarily in Suffolk and East Anglia, and the majority of our members live here.
+We operate primarily in the East of England, and the majority of our members live here.

 We have strong connections to the area based partly on membership, but also on the location of our branches, our support for communities, and being a local employer.